ikakara/example-react5-navigation/README.md

 All children below the Tab Navigator will need to use RootNavigation.navigate() or RootNavigation.dispatch(actions) (e.g. close drawers).

-Not sure what else I had so much trouble with.
-Modal screens need to be in the RootStack, so they cover the entire screen when used.
+Modal screens need to be in the RootStack (e.g. DashboardStack), so they cover the entire screen when used.
 I've tried to comment in the code -- but if you have any questions, feel free to ask.

 ## TBDs